UjwalGupta12/INST737-Project-/README.md

 This folder contains all of the python notebooks used for web scraping the user reviews for Star Wars movies from IMDb.com.
 Each notebook correponds to a Star Wars movie/epsiode.
 For example  **INST737_Star_wars_IMDB_StarWars1.ipynb** is the web scraping notebook for Star Wars Episode I The Phantom Menace.
 Each notebook will also have the URL to the IMDb page that was used for web scraping.

 ### Topic modeling and sentiment analysis
-This folder contains the python notebooks that were used for our topic modeling analysis and sentiment analysis
+This folder contains the python notebooks that were used for our topic modeling analysis and sentiment analysis.
+Both types of analysis were done in the same python notebook for each episode.
+For example ""Textblob_test_episode4"" would be the python notebook that was used for episode 4's topic modeling and sentiment analysis.

 ## Project Document
-The project document contains
+The project document is our document that contains all of the information that relates to our project.
+This invovles the introduction of our project, background information, project summary, literature review, methodolgy, experiment results, project conclusion, and future work

+## Datasets